5 Value Stocks To Watch In The Healthcare Sector

 Below is a list of notable value stocks in the healthcare sector:

-This quarter, Hepion Pharmaceuticals experienced a decrease in earnings per share, which was -0.92 in Q4 and is now -0.97.
-Hepion Pharmaceuticals does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.
+Bio-Rad Laboratories’s earnings per share for Q2 sits at 1.61, whereas in Q1, they were at 1.91.
+Bio-Rad Laboratories does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

-Global Cord Blood has reported Q4 earnings per share at 0.11, which has decreased by 35.29% compared to Q3, which was 0.17.
-Global Cord Blood does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.
+Opiant Pharmaceuticals saw an increase in earnings per share from -0.4 in Q1 to -0.05 now.
+Opiant Pharmaceuticals does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

-Five Star Senior Living has reported Q2 earnings per share at 0.1, which has increased by 118.18% compared to Q1, which was -0.55.
-Five Star Senior Living does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.
+Most recently, Brookdale Senior Living reported earnings per share at -0.65, whereas in Q1 earnings per share sat at 0.09.
+Brookdale Senior Living does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

 These 5 value stocks were selected by Benzinga Insights based on quantified analysis.
 While this methodical judgment process is not meant to make final decisions, our technology can give investors additional perception into the sector.